gringer/presentation-notes/docs/firework-plot.md

 <img src="pics/bandage_saveAs_SVG.png" alt="Saving as SVG with Bandage"  title="Saving as SVG with Bandage" width="512"/>

-This SVG image can then be loaded up in Inkscape and the *Page* exported as a PNG file.
+This SVG image can then be loaded up in Inkscape and the *Page* exported as a PNG file via `File -> Export PNG image...`.
 Here the width of the exported image has been set to 1024 pixels:

 <img src="pics/inkscape_export_PNG.png" alt="Exporting as PNG with Inkscape"  title="Exporting as PNG with Inkscape" width="512"/>